hetima/SidebarDiagnostics/README.md

 - Aligned labels for improved readability (in English)
 - Removed graph window
 - Updated to the latest LibreHardwareMonitor
-- Reduced file size by cleaning up unnecessary DLLs
+- Reduced excutable size by cleaning up unnecessary DLLs

 ### Features